ACE (video game): Gameplay

 At the start of the game, the player is presented with a range of options that determine the experience.
-The game offers nine selectable levels of difficulty, including a tutorial difficulty in which the enemy forces do not fire back.
+The game offers nine selectable levels of difficulty, including a tutorial mode where the enemy forces do not fire back.
 Among the options, the player can choose to play either in summer or winter time and either daytime or nighttime, altering the scenery.
 The player must choose from the range of weapons that will be mounted on their AWAT plane.
 These include air-to-air, air-to-ground, air-to-sea and multipurpose missiles, depending on what enemies the player chooses to engage.
 In addition, the plane is equipped with a machine gun and decoy flares against hostile missiles.

 The in-game screen shows the cockpit view split between top half for plane's front view and bottom half for plane's instrumentation.
 The control panel shows the plane's crucial data, including speed, altitude, thrust, fuel, roll/pitch indicators and a compass.
-The panel also features a radar that provided an overview of important nearby objects.
+The panel also features a radar that provides an overview of important nearby objects.
 An onboard screen displays various flight information and warning messages, and features a speech synthesizer that occasionally announces dangers, such as approaching enemies or missile attacks.
 Finally, a small rear-view camera allows the player to observe enemies and missiles on their tail.
 The game also features a two player mode, where one player flies the plane and the other aims and fires the guns.

 At the start of the game, the player has to take off the runway at an Allied base.
 Afterwards they can fly around and look for enemies to engage.
 The player can open their Satellite Intelligence Map, which shows a live map of the immediate coastline with items of interest, such as, friendly bases, enemy positions, and refuelling locations.
-The player can perform various flight manoeuvres and stunts mid-air, such are loops, rolls, or dummy stalls.
-Flying, especially at high altitudes, spends the plane's fuel and the player must either return to their base or perform an aerial refueling.
+The player can perform various flight manoeuvres and stunts mid-air, such as loops, rolls, or dummy stalls.
+Flying, especially at high altitudes, expends the plane's fuel and the player must either return to their base or perform an aerial refueling.
 To refuel mid-air, the player has to rendezvous with a refuelling plane at the specified coordinates and perform a probe and drogue refuelling manoeuvre.

 The game ends in defeat if the player crashes, runs out of fuel, or is shot down by taking too much damage.
 The player can also eject, but can only do so safely over Allied territory.
 The player is victorious if they defeat all enemy forces.
-During the game, points are awarded and displayed in the control panel for destroyed enemies and on game end tallied up in a high score table.
+During the game, points are awarded and displayed in the control panel for destroyed enemies and tallied up when the game ends in a high score table.